lordofkillz/DarkFusion/installer/README.md

 SHA-256 digest in `payload.json`.
 It excludes untracked models, datasets, settings, and local diagnostics.
 Retain the complete distribution folder when sharing it;
 the setup EXE alone does not contain the multi-gigabyte ML runtime.

+The Windows SDK manifest tool enables UTF-8 paths in the bundled `python.exe` while preserving its existing manifest settings.
+This lets native image libraries read files from folders with international characters.
+It changes only the copy inside the distribution; the source environment and Windows locale are preserved.
+The native launcher also sets explicit private Qt plugin paths.
+Setup checks Qt and MediaPipe startup before creating shortcuts.

 The source tree contains installer build inputs.
 Prebuilt distribution files must be built and shared separately; a source checkout alone is not the standalone